tobiasbp/float_exporter/README.md

 parameter name in uppercase with the string *FLOAT_*.
 To set the access token to use you would need to specify the environment variable *FLOAT_ACCESS_TOKEN*.

+# Run in Kubernetes
+Run *float_exporter* as a servive in a Kubernetes cluster managed by *kubectl*.
+This section refers to files in directory *k8s*.
+All files uses namespace *automation*.
+If you want to use a different namespace, you can change the configuration files accordingly.

+* Clone repository
+* Add namespace *automation*: `kubectl create -f namespace.yml`
+* Copy *fe-secret.yml* to *fe-secret.local.yml* and add your Float access token
+* Create secret in Kubernetes: `kubectl create -f fe-secret.local.yml`
+* Copy *fe-configmap.yml* to *fe-configmap.local.yml* and change to you liking.
+You must add a valid email.
+* Create configmap in Kubernetes: `kubectl create -f fe-configmap.local.yml`
+* Create the *fe-svc* service and *fe-dep* deployment in Kubernetes: `kubectl create -f fe-service.yml`

 # Run locally

 * Clone repository